Lupo-CPE315-Spring20/cpe-315-lab-1-piku-ksdavis51/README.md

 ## Things to include in your README

-* Your name.
-Indicate if you go by a nickname.
+* Kayla Davis
-* Status of your lab
+* Status of lab
-  * Complete, partially complete, incomplete
+  * Complete
   * If not complete, what does work?
 What doesn't?
 * Compilation and execution instructions
   * `gcc -o piku piku.s` or `make`
   * `./piku`
-* Issues that you encountered along the way, and anything you have questions about.
+* Issues encountered along the way
+  * used multiple registers (i.e. r1 & r2) which caused the program to segfault
+    * why is only r0 used?
+Is it because it is the return register?

 These README files have a fairly rich _Markdown_ environment.
 You should use markdown syntax to format your README files in such a way that they look